bda-research/ffuncs/README.md

 # ffuncs
-A small functional library for JavaScript.
+A small functional library for JavaScript which is an enhancement of ramda.

 ## Contents